Tinka8ell/TechReturnersMarsRoverKata/README.md

 Invalid Input Exceptions (whatever they will be, but probably runtime exceptions) being thrown.

 As the classes and supporting test classes evolve, they will be documented in the Git commit history.

+## First Design Adjustment

+As I worked through the testing of the basic framework, I realised that some things that were built and tested now needed to become private.
+The create methods for Controller and Plateau should really be String only, unless we later expose a more native API.
+Also realised that to at least test Rover creation, I will need to have an exposed getter for a Rover.
+As above, I think the command method should take a Rover "String", rather than the Rover object, and that object will be created and used withing the method.
+This required changes to the UML, so I now have a [2nd Edition UML](doc/Mars2UML.jpg) to show progress.